 nvidia modules not loaded

-If you see nvidia modules not loaded, try loading the module manually:
+If the modules are missing, try loading the main module manually:

 sudo modprobe nvidia